gokulsrepo/sub-miner/README.md

 # sub-miner
-Recon Automation
+Recon Automation  <br>
-\nUsage: Just run ./recon.sh
+Usage: Just run ./recon.sh  <br>
- \nThis bash script collect all the sub-domains passively and give you some useful details about the live domains
+This bash script will collect all the sub-domains passively and give you some useful details about the live domains.